SecureSECODAO/dao-documentation/README.md

 ## Installing dependencies and setting up environment variables

 1. Copy the .env.example file to .env and fill in the values
-2. Optional: Install the _Prettier_ and _ESlint_ plugin in vscode (or your editor of choice), might have to restart your editor.
+2. Optional: Install the _Prettier_, _MDX_ and _ESlint_ plugin in vscode (or your editor of choice), might have to restart your editor.
 3. In case you haven't already: Install _npm_
 4. run: `npm i`